 The Exchange does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
-The Exchange is simply proposing to reflect in its rules that orders marked "short" may be routed to an away market for execution under two specific routing strategies offered by the Exchange.
+The Exchange is simply proposing to reflect in its rules that orders that include a Short Sale instruction may be routed to an away marked for execution under one specific routing strategy offered by the Exchange.